GoogleContainerTools/kaniko/README.md

 If an image is not found on the first mirror, Kaniko will try the next mirror(s), and at the end fallback on the original registry.

+Registry maps can also be defined through `KANIKO_REGISTRY_MAP` environment variable.

 Expected format is `original-registry=remapped-registry[;another-reg=another-remap[;...]]` for example.

 Note that you can't specify a URL with scheme for this flag.
 Some valid options